nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* In Eva, you can store information about staff and applicants.
+Information includes details like name, phone number and more.
+As such, in order to prevent incorrect details from being stored, make sure you follow these guidelines on storing these details
+  * Names can be contain only alphanumeric characters and have a character limit of 70 characters.
+  * Phone numbers can only contain numbers, and should be at least 8 digits long.
+  * Emails should be of the format local-part@domain where the local-part should contain alpha numeric characters or special characters which includes ( !#$%&'*+/=?`{|}~^.- ) excluding the parentheses.
+The domain name should have at least 2 characters and contain only alphanumeric with a period or a hyphen for the characters in between if needed.
+  * Tags can only contain alphanumeric characters.
+  * All dates should be in the format DD/MM/YYYY.
 </div>

 <div markdown="block" class="alert alert-primary">